xcp-ng/xcp-ng-org/README.md

 ## Merging {#merging}
 ```

-The emoji is then drawn by CSS, as decoration: screen readers announce "Contents", the
+The emoji is then drawn by CSS, as decoration, and never becomes text: screen readers announce
-character is not copied along with the heading text, and it stays out of the table of contents
+"Contents", the character is not copied along with the heading text, and the search index holds
+the heading without it.
+The table of contents shows the same emoji, drawn the same way.
+A
-and of the search index.
-A heading with no entry in the map simply gets no emoji.
+heading with no entry in the map simply gets no emoji.

 Mistyping an emoji name, or leaving an entry behind after renaming a heading, **fails the
 build** — otherwise the emoji would just silently vanish and nobody would notice.